BV quantization in perturbative algebraic QFT: Fundamental concepts and perspectives: Classical field theory

 where $\delta$ is of order -1 in $\#\af$ and is the extension of $\delta_S$, while $\gamma$ is of order 0 is the extension of $\gamma_{\mathrm{ce}}$.
 In general, there could be higher order terms as well, but I will not discuss this here.

-Differential complex $(\BV,\delta)$ is called the \textit{Koszul-Tate complex} and in the simplest case discussed here, it is a resolution (it would not be a resolution if there were further redundancies between the symmetries).
+Differential complex $(\BV,\delta)$ is called the \textit{Koszul-Tate complex} and in the simplest case discussed here, it is a resolution (it would not be a resolution if the symmetries were not independent).

 Crucially, we have \be H^0(\BV,s)=\F_S^{\inv} \ee which is the reason to work with $\BV$ in the first place, as it contains the same information as $\F_S^{\inv}$, but has a simpler algebraic structure (quotients and spaces of orbits are resolved).